engine987/creditorwatch-test/README.md

 5. Open http://localhost:8000 in a browser

 ## Details
-1. I have used Factory method, Dependency injection, and the Facade patterns.
+1. I have used Factory method to create Search Clients, Dependency injection so that my classes are not tied down to any one impletementation of a Search Client, and the Facade pattern to hide the complexity of the Search Service.
 2. I have written the code around "services" where GoogleSearchService acts as an entry point into searching Google.
 If we were searching Bing, there could be a "BingSearchService".
 2. This code works on PHP 7.3 running on Mac OS.